glbala87/ELLA_tool/docs/manual/visual.md

 ## Preset selection

 This section lists all presets defined for individual tracks and allows you to quickly switch on/off all tracks that are associated with the preset.
+The `DEFAULT` preset and associated tracks are turned on by default, while others must be turned on manually.
+See the [technical documentation](https://allel.es/docs/technical/uioptions.html#igv-in-visual) for details on configuration.

 ## Track selection

 This section is collapsed by default.
 To switch on/off individual tracks, expand the section and click the associated track name.
 Tracks are grouped by their associated preset names.

-## Default tracks
+## Dynamic tracks

-Some tracks are available by default.
+Some tracks are dynamic and generated on-the-fly in ELLA.
 These currently include:

 - `VARIANTS`: All variants in the same sample (analysis) _after_ filtering.
-- `REFGENE`: Transcripts from RefGene.
 - `CLASSIFICATIONS`: All existing (finalized) classifications present in the database.
 Clicking on a variant in this track gives a link to the associated allele assessment.
 - `GENEPANEL`: Regions covered by the current gene panel.

-Note: ELLA may be configured to include other tracks in the default preset.
+Note: these tracks will usually be part of the `DEFAULT` preset (depending on configuration).

 ## Navigating the view